FindMySchool LogoFindMySchool

 Good

 Admissions are coordinated through Surrey County Council’s coordinated admissions scheme for Year 7 entry.
-For September 2026 entry, the school’s own published admissions policy sets a published admission number of 240 for age 11 entry, with applications due by 31 October 2025.
-Offers are made by Surrey County Council on 01 March 2026.
+For September 2027 entry, applications open on 1 September 2026 and are due by 31 October 2026.
+Offers are made by Surrey County Council on 1 March 2027, with an acceptance deadline of 15 March 2027.

 A key detail for families who assume schools in Surrey always run on a catchment basis: for 2026 entry, the school states it does not operate a catchment area, and places are allocated in line with published oversubscription criteria.
 Those oversubscription criteria include looked after and previously looked after children, exceptional medical or social circumstances, children of staff, siblings, children attending named feeder schools, then other applicants, with distance used as the tie break within a criterion, measured in a straight line from the home address point to the nearest school gate available for pupils to use.